Mike O’Leary Memorial Avalanche Education Scholarship

 Avalanche education is not always easy to afford and/or travel to.
 The Mike O’Leary Scholarship is for individuals living in rural areas of Alaska who would like to participate in a formal avalanche course, but are not in the financial situation to afford the cost of full tuition and/or travel to attend a course.

 This scholarship is to help Alaskans attend formal avalanche courses: workshops, Level 1, Level 2, or Level 3 within Alaska.
-Though applications are taken throughout the year, applications received by December 1st will be given priority for the winter season.
+Applications are taken throughout the year, with awards announced December 31 and March 31.
 The amount of scholarship assistance will be determined by number of applicants and the cost of the course they are planning to attend.
 Preference will be given to Cordovans and other rural Alaska residents.